 - Accompanists are encouraged to reduce lengthy introductions and interludes in the interest of time.

-- Popular, show/musical tunes, vocal jazz, barbershop or novelty selections are not acceptable and will result in a ‘no rating’.
+- Popular, show/musical tunes, vocal jazz, barbershop novelty selections, and minstrel songs are not acceptable and will result in a ‘no rating’.

 - Soloists must perform from memory to receive a final determination.